Wednesday, March 6, 2019

 Starting The New Year Right: Wisdom from Master Del Pe

-Two weeks after the New year's day celebration, people may be gaining momentum on their new year's resolutions.
+Two weeks after the New Year's Day celebration, people may be gaining momentum on their New Year's resolutions.
 It's overwhelming!
-Since it takes discipline to keep going on and lots of patience in waiting for the desired result.
+It takes discipline to keep going and lots of patience to wait for the desired result.
+Remember, patience is not just a virtue, it's a key to success that should encourage us to keep going.

-For this year, I've set my mind on starting my first week right.
+For this year, I've decided to start my first week right.
 That means eliminating or avoiding those negative thoughts that harm or jeopardize my goals.
-The first week after the new year is crucial to determining how long we can hold on to our resolutions.
+The first week after the new year determines how long we can hold on to our resolutions.

 New Year 2019: Sunshine After The Rain talks about my goals for this year.
 I may have set it subconsciously a few years back, but I would want to regain the power back.
 When you lose, you get to start again, and willpower becomes activated with the intense and pure energy of the body, mind, and spirit.